Asrasadik/Chai-Backend/README.md

 Some best pratices listed below:

+- "Database is always in another continent"😁. below are the mandatory things to do while connecting to db.
 - while connecting to databse there are chances of errors so always wrap in ```try catch block or promise```.
-- "Database is always in another continent"😁.
 - which means when ever communicating with database it takes time.so add ```async await```.

 ## async await: